Freaked out by 5G? Microwave’s got your back!

 Among my other favorites are the amazing efforts made in reaching beyond 100Gbps microwave backhaul, and the results we now see.
 The ability to crush the 100Gbps barrier with high availability, low latency and high tolerance for non-optimal antenna separations, is a key proof point, illustrating just how well microwave can evolve to fulfill future needs.
 The combination of wide channels in high frequency bands and MIMO technology can be magical.
 I’m glad to be part of the ride.

-So while you’re waiting forthe trick or treaters to knock at the door, why not check out the report and take comfort in discovering that your 5G transport needs have been well taken care of?
+So, why not check out the report and take comfort in discovering that your 5G transport needs have been well taken care of?

 Download the latest Ericsson Microwave Outlook report here.